alexdesignprograming1/instagramclone/README.md

 ## InstagramClone
-> *Reprodução do layout da instgram
+> *Reprodução do layout da instagram

 ## Skill do Projeto: